HOME SEARCH ALL TOPICS

 house on Victorian mass housing estate

 This page describes the front facade of typical terraced houses on housing estates that were typical of those that sprang up across the UK in late Victorian times.
 A feature is what happened to the iron railings that fronted such facades and were removed in the Second World War.
-The page is one of a series on details of such houses - see the above menu.
+The page is one of a series on details of such houses - see the menu via the above menu.

 By the webmaster's mother (1906-2002) from firsthand recollections, edited with further research by the webmaster